refinedev/refine/.changeset/little-vans-smash.md

 "@pankod/refine-cli": minor
 ---

-Infererencer support added to the resources created with the `refine-cli`.
+Inferencer support added to the resources created with the `refine-cli`.